 The Missoula International Friendship Program promotes international awareness and friendship between international students and scholars at The University of Montana and the greater Missoula community.
 It is a community-based, all volunteer, non-profit organization.

-A. The MIFP Board of Directors consists of four elected officers and a minimum of six to a maximum of ten active members, all of whom shall be voting members.
+A. The MIFP Board of Directors consists of four elected officers and a minimum of six to a maximum of twelve active members, all of whom shall be voting members.
 There shall be up to three ex-officio, non-voting members from the University of Montana, including a representative of the Foreign Student & Scholar Services, and a representative of the International Students Association (ISA).

 B. Lifetime Board membership may be granted to a Board volunteer.
 Requirements are service on the Board for a total of ten or more years and great commitment to the purpose and goals of MIFP.
 Lifetime membership shall be approved by a majority of the current Board of Directors.
 A lifetime Board member may be an active Board member with all voting privileges and responsibilities.
 Non-active lifetime Board member shall not have the voting privileges of a Board member.